 All new members of the DRC Stand-by Roster are required to attend the induction training, preferably before they are deployed on their first mission.
 In some instances, members may be deployed before they attend the training and are invited to take the course after the assignment has ended.

-The DRC Stand-by Roster Induction Training is designed based on a training needs analysis which was undertaken late 2012.
-It included a review of previous induction training evaluations, interviews with members of the roster, the facilitators’ team as well as UN counterparts and other UN Stand-by partners.
 The primary objective of the training is to ensure that every member of the DRC Roster has the required knowledge and capacity to perform successfully as a deployee in a UN emergency operation.
 The secondary overall objectives are to assess the strengths and potentials of each roster member and to build a DRC Roster-community.

 The mandatory four-day introduction aims at improving the knowledge and understanding of the UN system, missions and mandates, UN humanitarian operations, the DRC as a global humanitarian organisation, team work, protection, how the roster operates, stress management, code of conduct and humanitarian dilemmas, as well as a full day of synthesis exercising.
+It also includes the first-aid training and covers some aspects of the Information Management (IM) and Protection from Sexual Abuse and Exploitation(PSEA).

 The DRC Stand-by Roster Induction Training takes place twice a year in Denmark.